Introduction

 From fine jewelry to conceptual art jewelry.

-The vast majority of jewelry in the world so far, is what’s now called fine jewelry (or fashion/costume jewelry which imitates it using less expensive materials), which emphasizes simple geometric shapes and smooth, polished surfaces, is valued for the materials it uses, and is design rather than art.
+The vast majority of jewellery in the world so far is what’s now called fine jewellery (or fashion/costume jewellery which imitates it using less expensive materials), which emphasizes simple geometric shapes and smooth, polished surfaces, is valued for the materials it uses, and is design rather than art.

-By contrast, art jewelry is part of the revolution in the Western Art Tradition, using natural forms, rough, sometimes broken, surfaces, and often incorporates materials of little value:
+By contrast, art jewellery is part of the revolution in the Western Art Tradition, often using complex forms, rough, sometimes broken, surfaces, and sometimes incorporates materials of little value:

-Conceptual art jewelry is created by an individual exploring and expressing their unique self.
-So it’s art rather than design, and valued as such.
+Conceptual art jewellery is created by an individual exploring and expressing their unique self.
+So it fits the agreed definitions of art rather than design, and valued as such.

 I’ll explain how this relates to the future of the watch industry, below.